maxim/takeup/README.md

 However, if a manifest for this project is also found in your home dir, it will take precedence over the one versioned with the project.

+### Storing manifests in the project's config dir

+I'm a neat freak, and if I'm versioning takeup manifests for a rails app or similar, I want them in config/takeup with all the other configs.
+Hence I added this lookup location.
+This dir is also scoped by hostnames, and it's the last place in the lookup chain.

+    /path/to/project/config/takeup/hostname/manifest.yml

 ## Writing manifests

 Manifests are yaml files which tell takeup what to run to start/stop things.